faustdehng/qbox_conf/README.md

   - a practice for remote control

 # abstract
-  This topic is used to demostrate that Elixir works fine in raspberry pi.
-I develop a generalized player in raspberry, and use Elixir to build the web server, and then, any web browser can control the product.
-The system works fine, and, therefor, I think it is helpful for person who want to develop such application.
-Because the application almoust includes all functions of raspberry interfaces (besides GPIO), such as: wifi, bluetooth, touch screen, USB, database, voice, HDMI, so, it is a good exaamle to demostrate the Elixir and raspberry.
-My goals in this talk are: 1) demo it works, 2) appreciate to the forum, it is very helpful to me in developing, 3) announce a resource (me), I am glad to provide my experience to any person insterested.
+  This topic is used to demostrate that Elixir works fine on raspberry pi.
+I develop a generalized player on raspberry named QBox, and use Elixir to build the web server, and then, any web browser can control the product remotely.
+This system works fine, and, therefore, I think it is helpful for person who want to develop such application.
+Because this application almoust includes all functions of raspberry interfaces (besides GPIO), such as: wifi, bluetooth, touch screen, USB, database, voice, HDMI, so, it is a good practice to demostrate the ability about Elixir on raspberry.
+My goals in this talk are: 1) present it works, 2) appreciate to the forum, it is very helpful to me in developing, 3) announce a resource (me), I am glad to provide my experience to any person insterested.

 # Information
 Qbox data for conference